ngrx/example-app/README.md

 # clone the repo
 git clone https://github.com/ngrx/example-app.git

 # change directory to repo
 cd example-app

-# run npm install
+# Use npm or yarn to install the dependencies:
 npm install

+# OR
+yarn

 # start the server
-npm start
+ng serve
 ```

-Navigate to [http://localhost:8080/](http://localhost:8080/) in your browser
+Navigate to [http://localhost:4200/](http://localhost:4200/) in your browser

+_NOTE:_ The above setup instructions assume you have added local npm bin folders to your path.
+If this is not the case you will need to install the angular-cli globally.